-ALSO A NEW LOT OF EIGHT-DAY AND TWENTY-

-FOUR HOUR CLOCKS, A FIRST-RATE ARTICLE.
+ALSO NEW LOT OF EIGHT-DAY AND TWENTY-FOUR HOUR CLOCKS, A FIRST-RATE ARTICLE.
 WARRENTED TWO YEARS.
 Spectacles for all Eyes and Ages.
-TATCHES, CLOCKS AND JEWELRY neatly repaired, and warranted.

-J. A. HENNEMAN,

-At the Old Place on Main-Street.
+WATCHES, CLOCKS AND JEWELRY nearly remained and Ages. neatly repaired, and warranted.
+J. A. HENNEMAN, At the Old Place on Main-Street.

-W. D. Milster ESPECTFULLY announces to the public, that he has again commenced the Tinning Business, and feels himself well prepared and qualified to do all kinds of work in his line, with neat-ness and dispatch.
+W. D. Milster RESPECTFULLY announces to the public, Tinning Business, and feels himself well prepared and qualified to do all kinds of work in his line, with neat-ness and dispatch.
 He has a large stock on hand, of every thing usually found in an es-tablishment of this kind.
-All articles of TIN WARE, will be kept on hand, thereby rendering himself able to supply the wants of any who may call on him.
-He is prepared to do such work as ROOF-ING, GUTTERING AND REPAIRING. will work and sell, wholesale or retail, LOW FOR CASH.
+All articles of TIN WARE, will be kept on hand, thereby render-ing himself able to supply the wants of any who may call on him.
+He is prepared to do such work as ROOF-ING, GUTTERING AND REPAIRING.
+He will work and sell, wholesale or retail, LOW FOR CASH.
 All work warranted.
 SHOP NEAR THE SPARTAN OFFICE.
 C. C. HUGGINS TAILOR.

-AVING RETURNED TO THE TOWN of Spartanburg, he takes occasion to inform his friends that I he is prepared to do work with neatness and dispatch.
+H AVING RETURNED TO THE TOWN of Spartanburg, he takes occasion to inform his triends that I he is prepared to do work with neatness and dispatch.
 He respectfully asks a share of public parronage, and pledges his best endeavors to give satisfaction to his cus- He may be found at his Shop in rear of J. B ARCHER'S STORE, where his customers will find plates of the latest fashions.
 TAILORING.

-AVING just returned from a trip North and West, takes this method of informing his former Patrons and Friends, that he is now prepared to fill all orders with neatness and dispatch in the very LATEST STYLES, as cheap as any one for Cash or Barter.
+H AVING just returned from a trip North and West, takes this method of informing his former Patrons and Friends, that he is now prepared to fill all orders with neatness and dispatch in the very LATEST STYLES, as cheap as any one for Cash or Barter.
 My shop is over the store of FOSTER & JUDD'S, opposite the Court House.
-The latest SPRING FASHIONS have just WM.
-LOCKWOOD. been received.
-FARROW & DUNCAN.
-ATTORNEYS AT LAW Solicitors in Equity, Em Office in Brick Building, up stairs, over James Farrow.
-James Farrow.
+The latest SPRING FASHIONS have just been received.
+WM.
+LOCKWOOD.
+FARROW & DUNCAN, ATTORNEYS AT LAW Solicitors in Equity, Office in Brick Building, up stairs, over ormer Office of James Farrow.
+JAMES FARROW.
+D. R. DUNCAN.
+11 April 15 WILLIAMS, EVINS & CHOICE, ATTORNEY'S AT LAW, SPARTANBURG, S. C.

-D. R. Duncan.

-April 15

-11

-1y

-WILLIAMS, EVINS & CHOICE, ATTORNEY'S AT LAW, SPARTANBURG, S. C.

 GEO.
 W. WILLIAMS, Yorkville, S. C. JNO.
-H. EVINS, WILLIAM CHOICE.
-20 June 14
+II.
+EVINS, WILLIAM CHOICE.
+20 June 14 6m LAW COPARTNERSHIP.

-LAW COPARTNERSHIP.

-AVING associated C. J. ELFORD, of Greenville, S. C., with me in the practice of law for Spartanburg District, under the name and style of ELFORD & ELFORD; all business entrusted to my care will receive the prompt and faithful attention of said firm.
+AVING associated C. J. ELFORD, of Greenville, S. C., with me in the practice of law for Spartanburg District, under the name WILL attend to all business with which and style of ELFORD & ELFORD; all business entrusted to my care will receive the prompt

-J. M. ELFORD.
 10

-THE DRY GOODS STORE Toppe & Smyth
+HHE DRY GOODS STORE Toppe & Smyth

-WOULD respectfully inform the LADIES.
+WOULD respectfully inform the LADIES that they are now receiving their

-SPRING STOCK
+SPRING STOCK.

-CONSISTING OF White Long Cloth, Brown Shirtings and Sheet-ings, White and Brown Linens, Merrimack, Amoskeag, Schwabe and American CALICOS, warranted fast colors.
+CONSISTING OF White Long Cloth, Brown Shirtings and Sheetings, White and Brown Linens, Merrimack, Amoskeag, Schwabe and American CALICOS, warranted fast colors.
 Jaconets, Cambrics and Victoria Lawns.
 A complete and choice assortment of Needle-WORK and Linen Setts, Needles, Spool Cotton, Working Cotton and Thread in every variety...
-ALSO, a great assortment of

-DRY GOODS, FANCY GOODS, Liens and Hosiery, Bonnet and Lute-String, Ribbons, Thread and Cotton LACES and EDGINGS.
-Having been connected for a long time with the Dry Goods business, we are confident of giving saturfaction
+ALSO, a great assortment of DRY GOODS, FANCY GOODS, Liens and Hosiery, Bonnet and Lute-String, Ribbons, Thread and Cotton LACES and EDGINGS.
+Having been connected for a long time with the Dry Goods business, we are confident of giving satisfaction ALSO, on hand a general assortment of BOOTS and SHOES.
+Tin Ware, Hats and Cape, and a general assortment of GROCERIES, as the UP-TOWN STORE.

-giving satisfaction

-ALSO, on hand a general assortment of

-BOOTS and SHOES.
-Tin Ware, Hats and Cape,

-and a general assortment of GROGERIES, ab

-the UP-TOWN STORE.

-ALEX H. SMETH.
 FREDK.
 TEPPE, ALEX.
-H. SMYTH
+H. SMYTH.

-N. B. State Money Bought. pril 26 13
+EDK.
+TEPPE, ALEX.
+H. SMYTH.
+N. B. State Money Bought.
 NEW SPRING GOODS.